Things Southerners Are Really Picky About

 And those are just the things we agree on, for the most part.
 Atlantic Coasters can't understand what Gulf Coasters see in those calm waters, while the Gulf crowd wonders how people on the Outer Banks live without the Flora-Bama.
 And we're all sure we know "the best way to get there," wherever "there" is.

-South of the Mason-Dixon, it is still NOT okay to skip the RSVP or the thank-you note.
+It is still not okay to skip the RSVP or the thank-you note.
 (Infants and toddlers may have their mothers write Memaw and thank her for the teddy bear.)
-Men and boys should ALWAYS open doors for women and girls.
+Men and boys should always open doors for women and girls.
 It is not old-fashioned.
 It is respectful.
 From the moment they can approximate language, children should be taught to say "yes, ma'am; no, ma'am; yes, sir; and no sir."
 We respect our elders down here.
 Also, the young'uns should be taught not to call adults by their first names.
 If their relationship is formal or distant, use "Mr. Anderson" or "Mrs. Johnson."
 If the relationship is close and affectionate, add "Miss" or "Mr." to the adult's first name: Miss Kathy, Mr. David, etc.

 We choose carefully when it comes to houses of worship.
 Many Southerners fall into one of two church camps: traditional or contemporary.
 Contemporary worshippers are fine with jeans on Sunday morning, and you can expect some serious amplification during the praise music.
 There will be drums.
 And a big projection screen with the song lyrics so that worshippers' hands are free to clap along with the music.
 Traditional people . . . not so much.
 They want their hymnals in hand so that nobody expects them to clap.
 Clapping makes them nervous.
 They consider a piano and organ (with occasional chamber ensemble for special occasions) all that's Biblically required for services.
 They want an Easter dress—with proper shoes and handbag.
 Also, they have a regular pew—and it's their pew.